 We also own a basket of sovereign bonds issued by several different governments.
 These bonds are mostly, but not all, short duration.
 This means they tend to have shorter lives before they mature and/or pay higher coupons, which makes their values less sensitive to changes in prevailing yields/interest rates.
-We added to these bonds slightly this month by adding to the Australia Government 4.75% 2027 bonds and the iShares China CNY Bond ETF, which invests in investment-grade bonds issued by the Chinese government and state-run development banks.
-Again, this basket of bonds should provide some insurance and, most importantly, liquidity if we get an equity market shock.
+They should provide some insurance and, most importantly, liquidity if we get an equity market shock.
 In summary, our strategy is high(ish) growth and high liquidity.
 It's not the time to go all in.